The Race To The Bottom: What "Cheap" Photography Really Costs You

 AI can create a face, but can it capture a person?
 Explore the limits of AI-generated headshots and why professional photography remains the gold standard.

-The inside view of a computer hard drive
+The inside view of a computer hard drive showing the disk platter and read write arm.

 By Troy Angell March 23, 2025